If you live in a re-gazetted SDA and have a residential statement, your rights remain protected under the Disability Act 2006.

 - the information statement for an SDA residency agreement or

-- the information statement for a Residential tenancy agreement (short-term or long-term lease)
+- the information statement for a Residential rental agreement (short-term or long-term)

 - any notice you receive under Part 12A – for example, a Notice of rent increase or a Breach of duty notice